 Because of the impact adventure racing has had in Chip’s life and career, he shares his story through keynote speeches and is even writing a book that will dive deep into Adventure Racing tips, tricks and strategy and how the same techniques have helped him lead his company through past challenges as well as those over the horizon.

 Andrea is mom to 3 children, the oldest of which has Down syndrome.
-Much of her training has been through her day to day, real life experiences.
 As a parent of a son with Down syndrome, she has learned to look at the world from a unique perspective.
 Her son challenges and inspires her.
 Unlike most people, he has virtually no filter between his thoughts and actions.
 Unguarded, he is extremely authentic.
 He is a great example of the quote, “Do more of what you love.”
 Andrea appreciates that he has taught her to face her fears, push her limits and embrace her strengths.
 She applies these skills to her adventure racing.

-When not parenting and adventuring, Andrea leads the fiscal department of Support Services of Virginia, Inc. and is responsible for its accounting operations.
+Andrea grew up in Colorado and holds a Music Performance Degree in Clarinet from the University of Northern Colorado and a Master's Degree in Music Therapy from Florida State University.
+When not parenting and/or adventuring, Andrea leads the Fiscal Department of Support Services of Virginia, Inc. and is responsible for its accounting operations.

 Brent is originally from Mid-Western Michigan and has always loved being outside and active.
 He graduated high school in ’95 enlisted in the Navy and turned 18 in Boot Camp.
 A year later, he moved to Virginia, where he still lives, met his wife Natasha and together they have three amazing young boys.